 Title: Design of Reconfigurable Computing Systems for Accelerating Smart IoT Applications

 Many new IoT (Internet of Things) applications are driven by the fast creation, adaptation, and enhancement of various types of Deep Neural Networks (DNNs).
 DNNs are computation intensive.
 Without efficient hardware implementations of DNNs, these promising IoT applications will not be practically realizable.
 In this talk, we will analyze several challenges facing the AI and IoT community for mapping DNNs to hardware accelerators.
 Especially, we will evaluate FPGA's role for accelerating DNNs targeting both cloud and edge computing.
 We will present a series of effective design techniques for implementing DNNs on FPGAs with high performance, energy efficiency and adaptability.
 These include automated DNN/FPGA co-design, smart reuse of configurable DNN IPs, smart pipeline scheduling, Winograd techniques, and DNN quantization.
 The design flows developed based on the proposed techniques, such as DNNBuilder, have been adopted by the industry (e.g., IBM and Xilinx).
-The new DNN models produced, such as SkyNet, have won championships in the competitive DAC System Design Contest for low-power object detection.
+The new DNN models produced, such as SkyNet, have won championships in the competitive DAC System Design Contest for low-power object detection (Keynote slides can be downloaded at the bottom of the page).

 Biosketch: Dr. Deming Chen obtained his BS in computer science from University of Pittsburgh, Pennsylvania in 1995, and his MS and PhD in computer science from University of California at Los Angeles in 2001 and 2005 respectively.
 He joined the ECE department of University of Illinois at Urbana-Champaign in 2005.
 His current research interests include reconfigurable computing, machine learning and cognitive computing, hybrid cloud, system-level and high-level synthesis, and hardware security.
 He has given more than 120 invited talks sharing these research results worldwide.
 He has received 9 Best Paper Awards, a few Best Poster Awards, and numerous other research and service related awards.
 He is the Donald Willett Faculty Scholar and the Abel Bliss Professor of the Grainger College of Engineering, an IEEE Fellow, an ACM Distinguished Speaker, and the Editor-in-Chief of ACM Transactions on Reconfigurable Technology and Systems (TRETS).